JeffNeff/gtflp/README.md

     export CLUSTER_NAME=<cluster-name>
     KO_DATA_PATH=cmd/gtflp/kodata/ go run ./cmd/gtflp

-or
+Or

     export CLUSTER_NAME=<cluster-name>
     make debug

 ### Releaseing

-1. Update line 43 of file [gtflp.yaml](./config/gtflp.yaml ) with the correct namespace.

-1. Create a `release.yaml` file in the root directory
+1. Create a `release.yaml` file in the root directory:

     make release

+1. Update line 43 of file [gtflp.yaml](./config/gtflp.yaml ) with the correct namespace before applying.

 **Note** If you leave the deployment name as `gtflp` then the logs will be hidden from the ui.
 If you want to show logs from the `gtflp` pod, then chagne the name of the deployment to something else.